iopipe/iopipe-python/README.md

 - `post_invoke`: Is called after each invocation, is passed the `event` and `context` of the invocation.
 - `pre_report`: Is called prior to each report being sent, is passed the `report` instance.
 - `post_report`: Is called after each report is sent, is passed the `report` instance.

+## Supported Python Versions

+This package supports Python 2.7 and 3.6, the runtimes supported by AWS Lambda.

 ## Framework Integration